theschoolof-ai/JEDI/S5/README.md

 3. Best Test Accuracy: 98.86%

 ### Analysis:
-1. Model seems to show promise with Highest Train and Test accuracy not differing much.
+1. Model seems to show promise with highest Train and Test accuracy not differing much.
 2. Slight Over-fitting in my opinion as Train accuracy is increasing with epochs but Test accuracy got stagnent after 6-7 epochs
 3. Need to decrease the number of parameters as well.
 --------